 Shrimp in any form is a favorite of mine.
 Anything I can make with chicken, I WILL eventually try to make with shrimp 🙂 And that is exactly how this recipe came about.
 I was working on a creamy, white enchilada sauce recipe.
-So when I had a version of it I liked, then I wanted to create an actual creamy shrimp enchilada with it.
+So when I had a version of it I liked, I wanted to create an actual creamy shrimp enchilada.
 Hubby found shrimp on sale for $4.77 per pound the other day and bought me 4 lbs!
 Needless to say, I have been enjoying a few extra shrimp in my meal planning ever since!

 A tip I will tell you is that I undercook my shrimp just a bit because they are going to finish cooking in the oven.
 Cook them just long enough for the spices to stick to them.

 Where do Creamy Shrimp Enchiladas get their creaminess from?

 I decided to make this a dairy-free sauce.
 Altho I can tolerate a little bit of dairy/cheese most of the time I try to avoid it.
 I use coconut cream to give this sauce its creaminess.

 Most brands of coconut cream have ZERO flavors of coconut, but make sure you find a brand you like before you start. ( one batch of coconut flavored sauce taught me!!)
 If I use coconut milk in the can, I put it in the fridge overnight and then the next day open that can very carefully open it and scoop out the cream, and measure that in my blue container.
 These are the 2 I buy at Sprouts, but there are other brands available.